pr0g/cmake-examples/installing/README.md

 # endif
 ```

+> Aside: The variable we pass to CMake on Windows `-Dgtest_force_shared_crt=ON` is necessary to stop GoogleTest (which benchmark depends on) modifying the compiler/linker options for the project.
+Please see [this](https://crascit.com/2015/07/25/cmake-gtest/) article by [@crascit](https://twitter.com/crascit) for a more detailed explanation.

-The project generation commands have some platform specific differences (which is a little bit of a pain), but fortunately CMake has platform agnostic commands to do basically everything else you need without having to resort to calling `make` or `msbuild` explicitly.
+The project generation commands have some platform specific differences (which is a little bit of a pain), but fortunately CMake has platform agnostic commands to do basically everything else you need without having to resort to calling `make` or `msbuild` directly.

 Say hello to: